siegeon/magic.lambda.config/README.md

 figure this out, at which point the APIs for these methods will slightly change.
 They are currently both to be considered as BETA versions.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.lambda.config](https://github.com/polterguy/magic.lambda.config), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates

 - [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=polterguy_magic.lambda.config&metric=alert_status)](https://sonarcloud.io/dashboard?id=polterguy_magic.lambda.config)